BinaryDennis/SwiftPocketBible/README.md

 ## General info

 ### Memory management
-:camel: Brief summary of the memory management in Swift can be found in this file [MemoryManagement.md](MemoryManagement.md)
+:camel: Brief summary of the memory management in Swift [MemoryManagement.md](MemoryManagement.md)

+### Dispatching
+:camel: Brief summary of method dispatching in Swift [Dispatching.md](Dispatching.md)

 ## To be added
 - [x] swizzling
 - [x] associated objects
+- [x] summary of memory management
+- [x] summary of method dispatching
 - [ ] operations on collections that are missing in std-lib (ex from Advanced Swift Book)
 - [ ] queue
 - [ ] dequeue